Fall 2015 Scholarship Program

-Personal interview deadline for Brown (required) and Dixon (required) scholarships.
+Personal interview deadline for Brown and Dixon scholarships.
 Regular Action application deadline for all other scholarships.

 Deadline for any new information pertaining to scholarship consideration (improved class rank or standardized testing results, for example).

-The Texas Methodist Foundation, in partnership with Southwestern, administers a competitive scholarship program to benefit high-achieving African-American, Hispanic and Native American students.
+The Texas Methodist Foundation, in partnership with Southwestern, administers a competitive supplemental scholarship program to benefit high-achieving African-American, Hispanic and Native American students.
+Scholarship amounts are added to the Merit Scholarships listed above.
 Applicants must rank minimally in the top 10% of their high school class (or if high school does not rank, have the equivalent of a 3.7 GPA on a 4.0 scale).
 There is no testing minimum.
 A personal interview with a member of the admission staff is required to be considered.
-Interviews must be conducted by Feburary 1, 2014.
+Interviews must be conducted by February 1.

 National Merit Scholar Recognition - $2,000 per year

 Southwestern sponsors merit awards for named scholars in the National Merit Scholarship program.
 Students must name Southwestern as their first choice university by the National Merit Scholarship Corporation’s published deadline date.

 Music performance awards - starting at $2,000 per year

 Audition or evaluation required.
 Fine Arts Music Awards are for students not majoring in music, but who wish to perform in ensembles.
 Additionally, students will receive a fee waiver for private lessons.
 Visit the Sarofim School of Fine Arts website for requirements, dates and general information.